zvuc/otoge-db/README.md

 ## Copyright
 - MIT License for all code in this repository.
-- All vector image assets used in this website are produced independently from scratch, however intellectual rights for the original designs are credited to SEGA.
+- All vector image assets used in this website have been produced independently from scratch, however intellectual rights for the original designs remain to SEGA.
-- ONGEKI and ONGEKI Logo are trademarks of SEGA.
-All jacket images are owned by SEGA and/or their respective owners.
+- ONGEKI, CHUNITHM and the respective logos are trademarks of SEGA.
+- All song jacket images are owned by SEGA and/or their respective owners.
-- ONGEKI DB is a fan project.
-It is not afilliated with nor endorsed by SEGA.
+- OTOGE DB is a fan project.
+It is not afilliated with nor endorsed by SEGA in any way.